spookysalsa/medermade.github.io/week-2/6-blog-template/README.md

 Once you have all of the content on your site, you are ready to add CSS.

 ## Release 1: Apply CSS
+Because this is going to be used on each of your sites respectfully, focus on positioning elements in this challenge.
+Do not do anything with colors or styles.
+You can add that in your solo challenge.
 In the main directory for your [USERNAME].github.io site, create a "stylesheets" directory.
 In that directory, create a "blog-stylesheet.css" Link to that stylesheet in your blog-template.html.

-Use CSS to position and format the content of your blog.
+Use CSS to position the content of your blog.
 Once you have it displayed as you want it, move on to the next release.

 ## Release 2: Delete unnecessary text